geodynamics/best_practices/ZenodoBestPractices.md

 1. **Login**
 * Use your GitHub or ORCID account or create a new login.
 Using GitHub will automatically associate it with your repository.
 2. **Upload**

 * Click on "Upload" on the browser header (between search bar and *Communities*).

-* Click on "New Upload" - green button on upper right hand side of window.
+* **New Package.** Click on "New Upload" - green button on upper right hand side of window.
-Note that your previous data packages are also shown.
-You can select these and edit their metadata.
+* **Versioning a Package.** Select the package from your Uploads directory.
+Click on "New Version"

+At any time, you can select an uploaded package and edit its metadata.
+However, you CANNOT change the package's files without creating a new version.

 3. Drag and drop your files into the window or choose files as directed.

 See next section on Metadata.